akalinow/TPCReco/README.md

 and location of the resources directory.
 When reading a GRAW file one has to run the application from the resources directory, as GET software requires a lots of additional files.
 When reading GRAW files setup the GRAW environment.
 At the daqula2 node use a following command:
-For reading the GRAW files in online mode set  "dataFile": "directory_path" WITH trailing "/" character.
+For reading the GRAW files in online mode set  "dataFile": "directory_path".

 ```
 source /opt/soft/GetSoftware_bin/env_settings.sh